Damdev-95/dareyio-projects/Project5 : IMPLEMENT A CLIENT SERVER ARCHITECTURE USING MYSQL DATABASE MANAGEMENT SYSTEM (DBMS).md

 * Create a user on the mysql with password for authentication `  CREATE USER 'remote_user'@'%' IDENTIFIED WITH mysql_native_password BY 'damilare' `

+* To extract the  local IP on the mysql server for the security inbound rules `ip addr show`